AadityaUoHyd/AadityaUoHyd/README.md

 ### Hi Everyone, This is Aaditya Bachchu Chatterjee!!
-Welcome to my Github account. 👋
+Welcome to my GitHub account. 👋

 #I'm Software Engineer, precisely Java developer and motivator.